 Today you will cycle along the Dutch IJssel, through the deepest lying polder of the Netherlands Krimpenerwaard and over narrow cycling paths to the river ‘Lek’.
 Here you will cross the river by ferry to Kinderdijk, a unique and renowned monument where Holland’s largest number of historical windmills is found.
 From the embankments of the river Lek, you will witness an amazing view of the 19 windmills, which are now listed as a UNESCO’s World Heritage site.
 This is where you will take a break and visit the interior of a windmill.
 After a beautiful tour through the Alblasserwaardpolder you will arrive at the banks of the river ‘Beneden-Merwede’.

-Day 4 Tuesday: Dordrecht, sailing to Willemstad/Bruinisse and cycling to Zierikzee, 55 or 24 km
+Day 4 Tuesday: Dordrecht, sailing to Willemstad,cycling to Zierikzee 54KM

-During breakfast you will sail from Dordrecht to the Rhine-Meuse-Scheldt delta area where the greater Dutch rivers meet the sea.
+From Dordrecht we will sail to the Delta area of the Dutch greater rivers during breakfast.
 Years ago, an open connection existed with the sea due to the many tributaries in this area.
 After the disastrous flooding in 1953, the Deltaplan was developed and most tidal outlets were closed from the sea by dams.
-Most parts of Zeeland were, and still are, under sea level and in 1953 the embankments were too weak and too low, causing this area to be at risk for floodings once in every 80 years.
+Most parts of Zeeland were, and still are, under sea level and in 1953 the embankments were too weak and too low, causing this area to be at risk for flooding’s once in every 80 years.
 Now, because of the flood barriers, that chance is reduced to less than once every 4000 years.
-Depending on the tide you can choose a shorter version by sailing to Bruinisse from where you can cycle to Zierikzee.
-Zierikzee is a beautiful town and the centre of the 'mussel culture'.
-The 'Zeeuwse mosselen' (blue mussels) are a renowned delicacy.
-Along the shores of the Oosterschelde you find the Watersnoodmuseum (Flooding museum) where you can discover what happened on that disastrous day in 1953.
+Just before reaching our destination of today (Zierikzee, on the island of Schouwen-Duivenland) we will visit the ‘Watersnoodmuseum’.
+This museum tells the tragic events of 1953 and is built in recently renewed caissons, once used for the last closure gap.
+This was done in November 1953, ten months after the storm surge which broke through more than 300 embankments.
+Zierikzee is a beautiful town and the centre of the ‘mussel culture’.
+The ‘Zeeuwse mosselen’ (blue mussels) are a renowned delicacy.

 After this dam you will paddle to Middelburg, but not without visiting the picturesque port town of Veere.
 Middelburg is the lively principal town of Zeeland with many old houses, churches, the beautiful town hall and a pleasant shopping.
 Also to be found in Middelburg is the Roosevelt Academy, a liberal arts college, located in the former late-gothic town hall on the market of Middelburg.